dm13450/dm13450.github.io/_posts/2021-09-26-Fixture-Difficulty.md

 different.
 It has a vast array of applications and can be used in lots of different contexts, from time series analysis to machine learning model fitting.
-In our case we are using it to compare the matche outcome probability distribution to a reference distribution.
+In our case we are using it to compare the match outcome probability distribution to a reference distribution.

 For each match there is a probability distribution,
 $$p_\text{win}, p_\text{draw}, p_\text{lose}$$ which we can derive from